Care Navigation Hours

 Ted Sudol is a resident of Harrisonburg.
 Ted serves as managing director for Carter Global, a worldwide consulting firm focused on philanthropy and fundraising.
 His 40+ years career as a lawyer, executive, and consultant has included experiences in healthcare, human services, education, and conservation.
 He is a graduate of Georgetown and Temple Law School.

 Jerry Weniger is a certified physician assistant (PA-C) who is currently an Associate Professor at James Madison University and Director of the graduate Physician Assistant Program.
-His clinical background is in Orthopedic Surgery and Emergency Medicine.
+His clinical background is in Orthopedic Surgery, Emergency Medicine, and Student Health.
 Jerry enjoys serving his local church, playing the drums, and watching college football/basketball.